-Retired US Army 160th Special Operations and Reconnaissance helicopter pilot, Thomas Jones, is not ready to land his wings just yet.
+Retired U.S. Army 160th Special Operations and Reconnaissance helicopter pilot, Thomas Jones, is not ready to land his wings just yet.
 Originally only seeking a hangar at the Springfield Airport for his son and their helicopter, Thomas was asked to open a flight school in Middle Tennessee.
-With a lot of interest, but little knowledge of owning or starting a business, Jones connected with the Veterans Business Outreach Center at Pathway Lending.
+With a lot of interest and expertise as a pilot but little experience owning or starting a business, Jones turned to the Veterans Business Outreach Center at Pathway Lending.

 “I attended a few of VBOC’s workshops which were very informative.
-Reggie, the VBOC Director, helped me write my business plan and gave me direction on where to get funding to start the flight school, he is phenomenal.
+The VBOC Director helped me write my business plan and gave me direction on where to get funding to start the flight school, he is phenomenal.
 Pathway Lending responded quickly and loaned me the funds to purchase the aircraft we needed.”

 After opening in August of 2019 with a loan from Pathway Lending, Highland Rim Aviation soared beyond their month projections within the first week and in just one day, they exceeded the flight time they expected for the month.
 Highland Rim offers flight training, aircraft rental and maintenance.
 With six flight instructors and a fleet of nearly 15 aircraft, Highland Rim offers flight instruction for private pilot, commercial pilot, instrument and multi-engine, certified flight instructor and rotary wing transition.